-Also in 2017, another edition of the summer school for 24 most active project participants took place.
-Its objective was to improve the skills of social initiatives implementation targeted at local environment and development of leadership skills.
-The summer school graduates have the opportunity to obtain a grant for carrying out short-term projects benefiting their local community.
+As in the past years, in 2017 another round of summer school for most active participants of projects was organized.
+The objective of the school is to improve skills required for implementing social initiatives benefiting local environment and development of leadership competence.
+Summer school graduates have the opportunity to receive a grant for short-term projects benefiting their local community.
 Last year 24 people attended the summer school classes.

 The publications are available at the program’s website www.rownacszanse.pl.
 In addition, 150 local non-governmental organizations have been established and many projects are continued after the financial support provided by the program ceases.